Skip to content

 Variances and Special Use Permits

-Variances — exceptions to existing zoning rules — are equally important market signals.
+Variances - exceptions to existing zoning rules - are equally important market signals.
 A variance allowing a taller building or reduced setback requirements often indicates that the municipality is open to more intensive development in an area.
-For investors, this is an early indicator of changing neighborhood dynamics.
+For investors, this is an early indicator that the neighborhood is changing.

 Special use permits (or conditional use permits in some jurisdictions) signal that specific high-value uses are being introduced to an area: medical facilities, educational institutions, large retail, or entertainment venues.
 Each of these uses generates foot traffic and economic activity that affects surrounding property values.

-The time between a zoning application being discussed in a public meeting and the information reaching the broader market can be weeks or months.
-Investors who have real-time access to meeting discussions have a significant information advantage.
+The gap between a zoning application being discussed in a public meeting and the information reaching the broader market can be weeks or months.
+Investors with real-time access to meeting discussions have a meaningful information advantage.

 What to Watch For